wistia/nsq-ruby/README.md

 producer.write(456, 'another-message', { key: 'value' }.to_json)
 ```

-If it's connection to nsqd fails, it will automatically try to reconnect with
+If its connection to nsqd fails, it will automatically try to reconnect with
 exponential backoff.
 Any messages that were sent to `#write` will be queued
 and transmitted after reconnecting.